 Durgesh Jhala

-Durgesh Jhala almost 6 years ago
+Durgesh Jhala about 6 years ago

 From Environment perspective , we can have Feature branch = DEV env, Develop branch = DEV-INT env, Release branch = UAT env, Master barnch = PROD env.
 Question : - when Release got the bug and developer take the code as bugfix/ and fix the same, where developer should test and provide results before it can be merged to release branch.